MedAImage/BCD_Explainability_Analysis/README.md

 * --dataroot: path to the directory containing the images' folder (*outDat*).
 * --model: backbone architecture.
 * --model_weights_path: path to the model file.
-* --seed: random seed used during the model training.
+* --seed: random seed used during model training.
-* --positive_classes: lesion name used as target class during the model training.
+* --positive_classes: lesion name used as the target class during model training.
 * --augmentation_config_path: data configuration file used for training the model.
-* --metrics_run_path: path to the directory where the metrics' file will be saved.
+* --metrics_run_path: path to the directory where the metrics file will be saved.
-* --json_suffix: optional suffix to be added to the name of the metrics' file.
+* --json_suffix: optional suffix to be added to the name of the metrics file.

 The metrics are saved in the specified folder with the filename *Final\_metrics\_runs\_{JSON_SUFFIX}.jsonl*, where {JSON_SUFFIX} is the string specified as the *--json_suffix* argument.
 If the file already exists, the new metrics are appended to it.

 Additionally, the script allows for visualizing the generated contribution maps and comparing them with various CAM methods.
-To do this, you must clone the `[pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam.git)` repository into the project's main folder.
-Furthermore, to obtain fidelity metrics for these additional methods, you need to disable map normalization by commenting out lines 164-171 of the file *pytorch-grad-cam/pytorch_grad_cam/utils/image.py*(function *scale_cam_image*); this normalization is otherwise performed by the script provided in our repository after obtaining some correlation metrics.
+To do this, you must clone the [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam.git)` repository into the project's main folder.
+Furthermore, to obtain fidelity metrics for these additional methods, you need to disable map normalization by commenting out lines 164-171 of the file *pytorch-grad-cam/pytorch_grad_cam/utils/image.py* (function *scale_cam_image*); this normalization is performed by the script provided in our repository after obtaining some correlation metrics.

-To visualize the maps, it is necessary to add the *--show_maps*`option to the list of arguments.
-Additionally, to obtain comparative metrics with CAM methods, you must specify the *--compare_cam*` argument.
+To visualize the maps, it is necessary to add the *--show_maps* option to the list of arguments.
+Additionally, to obtain comparison metrics with CAM methods, you must specify the *--compare_cam* argument.
 If both arguments are enabled, the CAM maps are included in the visualization.

 ### Evaluation of all trained models